Garni: History

-The settlement has an ancient history, and is best known for the Hellenistic Garni temple.
+The settlement is best known for the Hellenistic Garni temple.
 The area was first occupied in the 3rd millennium BC along easily defensible terrain at one of the bends of the Azat River.

-In the 8th century BC the area was conquered by the Urartian King Argishti I. The fortification at Garni was erected probably sometime in the 3rd century BC as a summer residence for the Armenian Orontid and Artaxiad royal dynasties.
-Later around the 1st century AD the fortress of Garni became the last refuge of King Mithridates of Armenia and where he and his family were assassinated by his son-in-law and nephew Rhadamistus.
-The fortress was eventually sacked in 1386 by Timur Lenk.
-In 1679 an earthquake devastated the area destroying the temple.
+In the 8th century BC the area was conquered by the Urartian King Argishti I. The fortification at Garni was erected probably some time in the 3rd century BC as a summer residence for the Armenian Orontid and Artaxiad royal dynasties.

+Later, around the 1st century AD, the fortress of Garni became the last refuge of King Mithridates of Armenia, and he and his family were assassinated there by his son-in-law and nephew Rhadamistus.
+The fortress was sacked in 1386 by Timur Lenk.
+In 1679 an earthquake devastated the area and destroyed the temple.

 Monuments and landmarks

-Garni is notable for its fortress complex with the 1st-century AD Garni Temple, Surb Astvatsatsin Church, Mashtots Hayrapet Church, a ruined 4th-century single-aisle church, a ruined Tukh Manuk Shrine, Saint Sargis Shrine, and a Queen Katranide Shrine.
+Garni is notable for its fortress complex containing the 1st-century AD Garni Temple, Surb Astvatsatsin Church of Garni, Mashtots Hayrapet Church, a ruined 4th-century single-aisle church, a ruined Tukh Manuk Shrine, Saint Sargis Shrine, and a Queen Katranide Shrine.

 Nearby is the Garni Gorge with well preserved basalt columns, carved out by the Goght River.
-This portion of the gorge is typically referred to as the "Symphony of the Stones".
+This portion of the gorge is often referred to as the "Symphony of the Stones".
 It is most easily reached via a road that leads left down the gorge just before reaching the temple of Garni.
 Another road leads to the gorge through the village, down a cobblestone road, and into the valley.